The “Great Task” Youth Leadership Program

 - if your student or youth organization is ready for a multi-day and/or an overnight experience this September through October;

 if your student or youth organization has leadership, character and community service goals;

 if your student or youth organization mentors and works with at-risk and/or under-served youth;

 if your student or youth organization includes leaders and chaperones who are ready, willing and able to offer a series of challenges that will build the character and confidence of an entire generation!

 The "Great Task" Youth Leadership program provides:

-We will accept applications from January - April of 2021.
+- We will accept applications in the spring of 2021.